 Louise Matheson, Daniel Bolland, Peter Chovanec, Hashem Koohy – Nuclear Dynamics Programme, Babraham Institute

-Dr Anne Corcoran – Group Leader, Nuclear Dynamics Programme, Babraham Institute
+Dr Anne Corcoran – Group Leader, Immunology Programme, Babraham Institute

 As a publicly funded research institute, the Babraham Institute is committed to engagement and transparency in all aspects of its research.
 Animals are only used in Babraham Institute research when their use is essential to address a specific scientific goal, which cannot be studied through other means.
 The main species used are laboratory strains of rodents, with limited numbers of other species.
 We do not house cats, dogs, horses or primates at the Babraham Research Campus for research purposes.